 Compliance automation platforms, like Drata, allow for a more standardised way to implement your compliance.
 Audit firms that partner with the platforms, like us, can offer generic audits aligned to that strategy.

 This is best suited to companies that want:

+- The simplest, shortest path to compliance

+- Self-preparation following a playbook

-- Lowest cost audits - | Minimum control requirements
+- Lowest cost audits

+- Minimum control requirements

-Case Study: Sempo
+Case Study: 3rdRisk